anquanscan/sec-tools/README.md

 [hackerone-reports](https://github.com/reddelexc/hackerone-reports): Top disclosed reports from HackerOne
 [CamRaptor](https://github.com/EntySec/CamRaptor): CamRaptor is a tool that exploits several vulnerabilities in popular DVR cameras to obtain network camera credentials.
 [ChromeBluetooth](https://github.com/aydinakcasu/ChromeBluetooth): Demo of a "Stress Display" using Chrome Bluetooth.
 Reads Heart-rate data, and displays "stress" colors to a smart bulb.
 (Uses a SBT5007 smart bulb)
 [HOUDINI](https://github.com/cybersecsi/HOUDINI): Hundreds of Offensive and Useful Docker Images for Network Intrusion.
 The name says it all.
+[ColdevProLayer](https://github.com/coldev/ColdevProLayer): Protect your PHP code with obfuscation and encryption